castles of the loire valley

 Sophie, Ken’s wife, has always loved teaching and learning about horse behaviour and she graduated from a horsemanship teaching program in 2014.
 She is currently the sales and business manager at Cheval et Chateaux and her rigorous, friendly and organised nature means she will do everything to make your trip unforgettable.

 The horses are truly the star of the show at Cheval et Chateaux, most being Franches-Montagnes and Arabian x Franches-Montagnes.
 Many were born with Sophie and Ken and they’ve all been trained with them, resulting in calm, happy and confident horses.
-The horses are stabled next to their friends with lower walls, allowing them to groom and touch each other and they all receive time outdoors in the fields together.
+The horses are stabled next to their friends with low walls, allowing them to groom each other and they all receive time outdoors in the fields together.